-- Carefully pour the sweetened condensed milk and melted butter into the bowl, then gently into the whipped cream.
+Carefully pour the sweetened condensed milk and melted butter into the bowl, then gently fold into the whipped cream.
 Then quickly and gently fold in the sprinkles.

-- Spread the ice cream evenly in the prepared pan and freeze for several hours, until firm.
+Spread the ice cream evenly in the prepared pan and freeze for several hours, or until firm.

-- In a heatproof mixing bowl set over a simmering pot of water, melt the butter ant chocolate chips, stirring frequently until smooth.
+In a heatproof mixing bowl set over a simmering pot of water, melt the butter and chocolate chips, stirring frequently until smooth.

-- Remove from the heat, cool, and then place the bowl in the refrigerator until solid.
+Remove from the heat, cool slightly, and then place the bowl in the refrigerator until solid, about 20 minutes.